Azure-Samples/azure-data-manager-for-energy-openai-demo/README.md

 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/EirikHaughom/admeGPT)

-This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
+This sample demonstrates a few approaches for creating ChatGPT-like experiences on data from Azure Data Manager for Energy using the Retrieval Augmented Generation pattern.
 It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo), and Azure Cognitive Search for data indexing and retrieval.

 The repo includes sample data so it's ready to try end to end.
-In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.
+In this sample application we use a fictitious company called Contoso Energy, and the experience allows its employees to ask questions about their fields, wells, wellbores, logs, trajectories etc.

 ![RAG Architecture](docs/appcomponents.png)